Oloruntosinkehinde/edumanage/api/README.md

-# Tophill Portal API
+# EduManage API

-This is the REST API backend for the Tophill Portal application.
+This is the REST API backend for the EduManage application.
 It provides endpoints for managing students, teachers, subjects, results, and payments.

 ## Getting Started